-So, what’s out there that’s equine-appropriate, equine-essential, nutrient-rich, and 100% free of toxins and chemicals?
+So, what’s out there that’s equine-appropriate, equine-essential, nutrient-rich and balanced, and 100% free of toxins and chemicals?
 (And if like me you've got metabolic natives ...)

 Medium-chain triglycerides, or MCTs, are a special type of fat that get their name from their chemical structure, specifically their length or chain of carbon molecules.
 They’re mostly extracted from coconut oil but small amounts of MCTs can be found in grass-fed butter and other dairy products.

 Coolstance Copra is rich in natural coconut oil.
 MCTs are a super-healthy, natural, stable fat, as opposed to an unnatural (processed), unstable, fragile vegetable fat (polyunsaturated fats, aka PUFAs).
 MCT's have really hit the headlines recently, especially if you've heard of, or are following, the ketogenic diet method.
 However, MCT is not just a buzzword; MCT stands for medium-chain triglycerides and it’s one of the best, most bioavailable forms of energy, as it bypasses digestion being absorbed straight into the blood portal to the liver.
 This is what makes Stance Equine’s Coolstance Copra so beneficial as an equine feed as it provides coconut oil in its natural form, alongside a good source of fibre and nutrients.

 Coolstance Copra is also made completely naturally by coconut farmers in the Philippines.
 The coconuts are harvested, the meal removed, manually shredded and left to naturally dry in the sun.
 You can’t get more organic and unprocessed.
 Coconut meal and oil is also naturally antimicrobial so overall it’s extremely beneficial for a struggling digestive system and sensitive gut system.